abhinna1/abhinna1/README.md

 I enjoy learning new programming tools and technologies.
 Currently, I am working full-time as a Python developer for a VoIP product.
 I am also learning Go and Redis during my free time.
-I like to play video games and my ukulele and electric guitar during my leisure time.
+I also like to play video games and my ukulele and electric guitar.

 ## My Github Stats